Bobby Tonelli

-Robert Tonelli Jr., known as Bobby Tonelli is an American actor and television host who has appeared in several Hollywood films including Cages, Running Red, No Tomorrow, and The Darwin Conspiracy, as well as numerous Singapore television series.
+Robert Tonelli Jr. (born October 25, 1975), known professionally as Bobby Tonelli, is an American actor and television host who has appeared in several Hollywood films including Cages, Running Red, No Tomorrow, and The Darwin Conspiracy, as well as numerous Singapore television series.

-Biography

 Early life

 Bobby Tonelli was born and raised in Las Vegas, Nevada.
 He attended Chaparral High School there and graduated in 1994.
 He had a promising career in baseball as a pitcher until he suffered a rotator cuff injury that hindered his chances to pitch at the professional level.
 Tonelli attended several small colleges in California in hopes of rehabilitating his shoulder and professional baseball pitching career.
 After leaving baseball in 1997, he fell into the fashion industry by chance and traveled throughout Southeast Asia as a print and runway model, working for companies such as Donna Karan, Versace, Levi's, and Louis Vuitton.

 In 1998, Tonelli traveled to Europe to continue modeling where he also attended The Actors Centre in London.
 He also studied with several renowned acting coaches in the US, including Ivana Chubbuck, Howard Fine, and John Holma.